 Free radicals accelerate the aging process too, and it can also increase the risk of cancer.

 Through antioxidant effects, sulforaphane can neutralize free radicals and protect you from toxins that introduce them to your body.
-It’s vital to mention sulforaphane releases antioxidant and detoxification enzymes, which prevent the growth of cancer cells.
+It’s important to note that sulforaphane stimulates the release of antioxidant and detoxification enzymes, which may inhibit the growth of cancer cells.
 These enzymes protect us against carcinogens, compounds that cause cancer.

 Sulforaphane is a powerful inducer of thioredoxin reductase, which exhibits potent antioxidant activity.

 Inflammation is a part of the process wherein the immune system defends the body from invaders, pathogens, bacteria, and viruses.
 In a nutshell, inflammation is a part of the body’s healing process.

 However, long-term inflammation is a bad thing.
 It may increase the risk of many health problems.
 Sulforaphane has strong anti-inflammatory effects.
 Consumption of broccoli can relieve inflammation.

 Now, this is particularly important if we bear in mind inflammation is associated with some cancers too.
 When the inflammatory process becomes chronic, cell mutation and proliferation may ensue.
 This may create an environment that is conducive to the development of cancer.

 When it comes to inflammation, it’s useful to mention NRF-2 activation.
 By activating the NRF-2 pathway, this compound can decrease autoimmune inflammation.
 As a result, it could aid the management of autoimmune conditions.